in28minutes/in28minutes.github.io/_posts/2017-01-30-spring-boot-starter-projects.md

 ## You will learn
 - What features are provided by Spring Boot Starter Projects?
 - We will look at an example of Starter Projects
+- We will look at Spring Boot Starter Web
 - Get an overview of different starter projects provided by Spring Boot.

 ## References